The creation of sustainable value for stakeholders cannot exclude taking risks, which is a fundamental component of doing business.

 In relation to the above-mentioned decision three independent appeals were made before the European Union Court, by the Italian State, by SEA Handling and by the Milan Municipality.

-By reason of the changed de facto and de jure situations relating to SEA Handling, the Court of the European Union, at the request of the European Commission and SEA Handling, ascertained by Order of January 22, 2018 that the matter of the dispute concerning SEA Handling’s appeal has ceased to exist since the appellant company was dissolved.
+Following the liquidation of SEA Handling and also by reason of the changed de facto and de jure situations relating to this company, the Court of the European Union, at the request of the European Commission and SEA Handling, ascertained by Order of January 22, 2018, that the matter of the dispute concerning SEA Handling’s appeal has ceased to exist since the appellant company was dissolved.
 As a result, the Court found that there was no longer a need to adjudicate on the appeal brought by SEA Handling.

 In parallel, having taken note of the Italian Government’s observations regarding SEA Handling’s dissolution, it ordered the cancellation of the case relating to the appeal brought by the Government against the Commission’s decision.

 Given the above, the only appeal currently pending against the Commission’s decision is that brought by the Municipality of Milan.
 The hearing was held on February 28, 2018.
-A decision is expected during the current financial year.
+With the judgment of December 13, 2018, the Court of the European Union rejected the Municipality of Milan’s appeal.

 Risk connected to the Extraordinary Administration Procedure of Alitalia SAI S.p.A. pursuant to Art.
 2, paragraph 2 of Decree-Law No. 347/2003